Sonochemistry Ultrasonics Research Group

 This can enhance cell breakage or deactivation of cell growth In addition the shear forces from the cavitating bubble can lead to a pulsation of the cell which can weaken the cell wall and enhance the permeability of the cell membrane.
 This has application in the ability of the delivery of drugs in the case of cancerous cells, or for delivery of anti-microbial in the case of bacteria.

 The cells are also subject to the radical oxidative species (ROS) produced by ultrasound.
 The production of ROS can enhance anti-microbial effects of ultrasound on bacteria and can interact positively with therapeutic agents or antibiotics that work via a ROS – initiated mechanism.

 The efficacy of ultrasound is dependent on the targeted application, and can be influenced by the means and mode of the ultrasound applied to the cells of interest.
 Within SURG we have teamed up with the BB group (link) to investigate ultrasound in different biological applications.
 This includes the deactivation of bacteria in food systems and the treatment of pancreatic cancer using novel therapeutic agents.

 With fresh water making up less than 1% of the world’s water, coupled with the ever growing demand and increase in water pollution, industries are forced to meet strict waste water discharge guidelines.

-The radicals produced by cavitation bubbles have shown to accelerate the degradation of certain pollutants and within SURG we are investigating the use of ultrasound for the advance oxidation of per- and polyfluoroalkyl substance (PFAS) contaminated waters, abattoir waste, sulphates as well as phenols.
+The conditions produced by cavitation bubbles have shown to accelerate the degradation of certain pollutants and within SURG we are investigating the use of ultrasound for the treatment of per- and polyfluoroalkyl substance (PFAS) contaminations, abattoir waste, pharmaceutical drugs in hospital wastewater, sulphates and phenols.